 From May to June in 2014 you could've spotted the cast shooting around Berlin, or when they returned for the premiere on November 4th, 2015 at the Sony Centre in Potsdamer Platz.
 A straining velvet rope holding back the hundreds of fans from the star, Jennifer Lawrence (aka Katniss Everdeen) and the rest of the Hunger Games crew.
-If you missed your chance to see them live, you can get an even closer by... watching them on the big screen and picking out the German filming locations of The Hunger Games: Mockingjay - Part 2.
+If you missed your chance to see them live, you can get an even closer by watching the movie and picking out the German filming locations of The Hunger Games: Mockingjay - Part 2.

 The airport turned park turned sometimes refugee shelter (and also the site of the Berlin Airlift) was once again transformed into the background for the District 2 battle scenes in Mockingjay - Part 2.